Lab-for-Integrated-Decision-Support/simul-hgb/README.md

 ## Input Format

-The input common data model should include the following (and this will be repeated in the GitHub repo, to ensure that the input data is correct):
+The input common data model should include the following:

 **Environment Variables:**